clausmichele/r4openeo-usecases/uc2-ts-breakdetection/README.md

 such as level, value and start_monitor to parametrize the functin without recoding the UDF.
 Other methods could also be used by replacing the function in the UDF, e.g. for phenology analysis or time series smoothing.
-It is especially valuable for on-demand scenarios, where small patches are analyzed ad-hoc.
+It is especially valuable for on-demand scenarios, where small patches are analyzed ad-hoc and conventional forest change maps are not yet available.

 ## Outlook
 * The `bfast` process can be replaced by phenology packages like `phenopix` to study phenology.
 Which is also a pixel based time series modelling approach.